Work with collections

-Collections store documents in keyspaces in Serverless (Vector) databases.
+Collections store documents in Serverless (Vector) databases.
+Collections are best for semi-structured data.

-With the Data API, use the Database class to manage collections and the Collection class to work with the data in collections.
+With the Data API clients, use the Database class to manage collections and the Collection class to work with the data in collections.

-Serverless (Vector) databases created after June 24, 2024 can have up to 10 collections.
-Databases created before this date can have up to 5 collections.
+Serverless (Vector) databases created after June 24, 2024 can have approximately 10 collections.
+Databases created before this date can have approximately 5 collections.
 The collection limit is based on the number of indexes.

 Create a collection